BrendanHiggins/BrendanHiggins.github.io/src/_draft_posts/notes.md

 * Books 'Reading More' vs Book Reviewing Journey-> Bullet Book evolution

 * I published a game???

-* physical games: did I beat them all because I was in HS, Middle School, etc...?
-Did I have more imagination and less responsibility?
-Was physical media more intentional than STEAM and the era of digital media.

 * blog on boredom, and shower thoughts... https://www.youtube.com/watch?v=orQKfIXMiA8&feature=youtu.be https://www.youtube.com/watch?v=BImKhRGmHLE&feature=youtu.be

 * blog on drowning in content
 AI short form content will continue to evolve rapidly